Lionsberg/lionsberg-wiki/Core Mission.md

 Our Mission is to progressively [[Realize]] the [[Meta Goal]].

-Sometimes we refer to this as "designing and building the best possible world".
+Sometimes we refer to this as "designing and building a better world" or "designing and building the [[Best Possible Future]] for All".

-IN our current phase, we do this by continuously improving a **platform and global community** that empowers **sovereign individuals, organizations and communities** to confront and overcome challenges and progress towards **local goals**, through a **global ecosystem** of interoperable resources, services, solutions, and technologies.
+In our current phase, we do this by continuously improving a **platform and global community** that empowers **sovereign individuals, organizations and communities** to confront and overcome challenges and progress towards **local goals**, through a **global ecosystem** of interoperable wisdom, resources, services, solutions, and technologies.